-- Systems must be adequately checked and backed-up and any technical problems fully explained to stakeholders and the public. • Systems must be secure and auditable. - In case of a system failure, manual systems, such as the use of paper copies of results, should be - Failure to meet expectations in the use of ICT in presentation of results can reduce stakeholder confidence in the outcome, notably if there are delays, system failures or poor presentation of the outcome.
+Systems must be adequately checked and backed up and any technical problems fully explained to stakeholders and the public.
+Systems must be secure and auditable.
+In case of a system failure, manual systems, such as the use of paper copies of results, should be available for use.
+Failure to meet expectations in the use of ICT in presentation of results can reduce stakeholder confidence in the outcome, notably if there are delays, system failures or poor presentation of the outcome.
 Contingency planning is vital as is stakeholder engagement and communications.

-Election Dispute Resolution

-- A procedure for the timely, effective and transparent management of complaints and disputes relating to all aspects of the process, and notably results, is critical. - The electoral body must have in place a process for receiving and dealing with complaints in a timeline commensurate with the timeline for finalisation of the announcement of results and in accordance with the law.
-It can be helpful to work with stakeholders prior to - should be submitted and how they will be managed. • In instances where disputes go to the courts then it is critical that there is a coherent process, so complainants cannot go "decision-shopping" and a clear and timely point of final instance.
+Election Dispute Resolution The right to an effective and timely legal remedy is vital for the integrity of the electoral process.
+A procedure for the timely, effective and transparent management of complaints and disputes relating to all aspects of the process, and notably results, is critical.
+The electoral body must have in place a process for receiving and dealing with complaints in a timeline commensurate with the timeline for finalisation of the announcement of results and in accordance with the law.
+It can be helpful to work with stakeholders prior to the election to raise awareness of how complaints should be submitted and how they will be managed.
+In instances where disputes go to the courts then it is critical that there is a coherent process, so complainants cannot go "decision-shopping" and a clear and timely point of final instance.